xinglab-ai/self-consistent-expression-recovery-machine/README.md

 # Results:

 ![image](im1.png)
-Figure. (a1)-(d5) Single cell RNA-seq data with 20 classes simulated with Splatter simulator.
-The first two principal components of the original simulated data are shown in (a1) and its histogram in (b1).
-The first two principal components of MAGIC, mcImpute and SERM imputed data are shown in (c1), (a2) and (c2) and their histograms in (d1), (b2) and (d2), respectively.
-The principal components of SERM imputed data clearly show the data classes, whereas that from other methods fail to do so.
-Correlation coefficient between the gene expressions of the unimputed (a3)/imputed data and dropout-free data for MAGIC (b3), mcImpute (c3) and SERM (d3).
-Visualization of unimputed and imputed data by t-SNE and UMAP. t-SNE results from original data and imputed data from MAGIC, mcImpute and SERM are shown in (a4)-(d4) and UMAP results from them are shown in (a5)-(d5), respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, whereas MAGIC degrades the data as a result of imputation.
+Figure.
+Analysis of simulated scRNA-seq data with 5 classes.
+The histograms of the original data, downsampled data, and imputed data by MAGIC, mcIMpute, and SERM are shown in the first row of (a).
+The learned distribution by SERM in this case is exponential.
+Visualization of original, downsampled, and imputed data by t-SNE and UMAP are shown in the second and third rows, respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, whereas MAGIC degrades the data as a result of imputation.
+The clustering accuracy and cluster quality indices for t-SNE visualizations of imputed data from different methods are shown in (b).